Ten Consequences of Not Drinking Enough Water

 1. Dehydrated skin

-- Gently pinch an area of your skin and see how long it takes to return to its normal position.
+- Gently pinch an area of your skin and see how long it takes to return to its normal state.

-- If you’re dehydrated, your skin will very slowly return back to the original shape.
-Otherwise, it will bounce back immediately.
+- If you’re dehydrated, your skin will very slowly return to its original shape.
+Otherwise, it will bounce back right away.

-When there’s not enough water, it makes it more difficult to remove this solid waste and can cause abdominal pain.
+This is because dehydration makes it more difficult to remove solid waste and can lead to abdominal pain.

-One problem that’s directly related to constipation are hemorrhoids, which are caused by the effort your intestine must make to remove very solid or dry stool.
+Hemorrhoids are directly related to constipation.
+They’re caused by your intestine’s efforts to remove very solid or dry stool.

 3. Muscle cramps

-Muscle cramps are typically associated with physical activity, but they can be related to any other situation when your body is low on water.
+Muscle cramps are typically associated with physical activity.
+However, they can be related to any other situation where your body is low on water.

-This is why it’s a good idea to stay hydrated when playing sports or getting exercise, because you lose water and minerals through your sweat.
+This is why it’s a good idea to stay hydrated when playing sports or doing exercise.
+As a result, you lose water and minerals through your sweat.

 People who suffer from dehydration are often tired and sleepy for this reason.
 Fortunately, the effects of fatigue can be reversed if you start drinking water.

-In addition to providing you with vitamins, fruits like watermelon and citrus fruits provide sugars that naturally increase your energy levels.
+- In addition to providing you with vitamins, fruits like watermelon and citrus fruits contain natural sugars that increase your energy levels.

 5. Dry mouth

-Problems with dry mouth are often associated with oral hygiene and the proper digestion of food.
+Problems with dry mouth are often associated with oral hygiene and proper digestion.
 The best advice when you have dry mouth is to drink water immediately.

 Symptoms of dry mouth: